WebP Conversion Gap

 Clear Thumbnail Cache Windows

-File Explorer caches every thumbnail it has ever rendered in %localappdata%\Microsoft\Windows\Explorer.
-On a PC with heavy photo and video folders, this cache easily grows past 1 GB, and corruption in it is why Explorer sometimes shows stale or blank thumbnails.
+To clear the thumbnail cache on Windows 11, open Disk Cleanup (cleanmgr), tick Thumbnails, and click OK.
+File Explorer caches every thumbnail it has ever rendered in %localappdata%\Microsoft\Windows\Explorer, and on a PC with heavy photo and video folders this cache easily grows past 1 GB.
+Corruption in it — not just size — is why Explorer sometimes shows stale, wrong, or blank thumbnails.
+Clearing it reclaims space and forces a clean rebuild.
+This guide is for Windows 11 users whose thumbnails look broken or whose C drive is running low.

 Storage Space Running Out